stormchaserroleplaying/stormchaserRPG/Talents/Cleric/War/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 Your god blesses you with an additional fanaticism while strike your enemies.
-When you use the Attack action, you can make one weapon attack as a bonus action.
+When you use the Strike action, you can make one addtional Strike action without taking the multiattack pentalty.

-You can use this feature a number of times equal to your spellcasting ability modifier.
+You can use this feature a number of times equal to your spellcasting attribute modifier.
 You regain all expended uses when you finish a long rest.

 ### War God’s Blessing